JakeSteam/blog-fiction/_drafts/shared-notes.md

 ## Pacing

-* Week 1: Typical reports, alignment
+* Week 1: Typical reports, alignment, subtext is key
 * Week 2: Shared symptoms, the dark man.
 He is here.
 He is impacting.
 Candidates request higher doses?
 * Week 3: Candidates begin dropping out due to the fear, we keep one of the couple and one of the remaining.
 * Week 4: The possessions begin.
 Changes in personality, in sleep habits, in the world.
 The dreams have monologues with speeches about how "he" is the basis of humankind, how this is not what he intended, how it is all wrong.
 The researcher succumbs.
 Too much exposure is fatal.
 Final notes aren't entirely sane.